GenuineChannels/GenuineChannels/README.md

 Please refer to this [wiki page](https://github.com/zyanfx/GenuineChannels/wiki) for details.

 # License

 The MIT License (MIT)

 Copyright (c) 2005-2015 Dmitry Belikov, Sergey Tkachev
+Copyright (c) 2018 Genuine Channels Contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal